Bringing 211 to Graham County starts with YOU!

 What is 211?

-211 is a free and confidential service that helps people across Arizona find the local resources they need 24/7 such as:
+211 is the information and referral hotline for the state.
+They provide a free and confidential service that helps people across Arizona find the local resources they need 24/7 such as:

 |Financial Assistance||Health Epidemic Information|

 - 211 specialists will ask the caller a series of questions to ensure that all their needs are addressed.

 - Behind the scenes, 211 has a team of Resource Database Curators that regularly verify the resources and information in the database to ensure that everything is kept as up to date as possible.